callumbarltrop/SPAR/README.md

 This repository contains the code required for the inference techniques introduced in Murphy-Barltrop et al. (2024).
 Each file has a different purpose

 * master_functions.R - this file contains all functions and packages required for performing inference
+* gaussian_data_example.R - this file illustrates how the master functions can be easily applied to a simulated dataset from a Gaussian copula
-* dataset1.rds - this file contains one of the metocean datasets considered in the case study of Murphy-Barltrop et al. (2024)
+* metocean_data_example.R - this file illustrates how the master functions can be easily applied to one of the metocean datasets considered in the case study of Murphy-Barltrop et al. (2024).
-* example_script.R - this file illustrates how the master functions can be easily applied to the metocean dataset.
 Can be used to recreate plots produced in the paper

+The `datafiles' folder contains some .rds files required for running the example scripts.

 Please get in touch if you have any questions, or if you find a bug in part of the code.
 Enjoy playing around!